abillits/string-calc/README.md

 # StringCalc
 StringCalc is a PHP calculator library for mathematical terms (expressions) passed as strings.

-This version includes a division by zero fix
+This version includes a division by zero fix by mantasZet

 ## Installation